viodotcom/ppca_rs/readme.md

 ## Juicy extras!

 * Tired of the linear?
-Support for PPCA mixture models is coming soon.
-Clustering and dimensionality reduction in a single tool.
+We have support for PPCA mixture models.
+Make the most of your data with clustering and dimensionality reduction in a single tool!
 * Support for adaptation of DataFrames using either `pandas` or `polars`.
 Never juggle those `df`s in your code again.